 A day or two prior to surgery you will be given your arrival time.
 Please arrive at the Kimmel Outpatient building at the designated time you were provided.
-Surgery will take place, most often, in the Kimmel building, and you will then be admitted and transferred to St. Mary's/Palm Beach Children's Hospital or Waters 3 (adults aged 18+) unless it is an outpatient procedure.
-Surgery time depends on the procedure and is often estimated and discussed during your presurgical visit.
-The length of stay in hospital, outpatient versus inpatient, is also discussed at that time.
+Surgery will take place, most often, in the Kimmel building, and you will then be admitted and transferred to St. Mary's/Palm Beach Children's Hospital or Waters 3 (adults aged 18+).
+Surgery time depends on the procedure and is often estimated and discussed during your pre-surgical visit.
+The length of stay in hospital, outpatient versus inpatient is also discussed at that time.

-For children, Jessie Smith, our certified Child Life Specialist and Patient Coordinator and Kaile-Jo Scott, our certified Child Life Specialist, are available prior to surgery and throughout the entire process to make things a little less scary, easier to understand and even fun.
+For children, Jessie Smith, our Patient Coordinator and Kaile Jo Scott, our certified Child Life Specialist, are available prior to surgery and throughout the entire process to make things a little less scary, easier to understand and even fun.
 If you have questions or concerns regarding your child's experience with surgery please reach out to them.

-- Jessie Smith: jsmith@paleyinstitute.org or (561) 866-6866 - Kaile-Jo Scott: kscott@paleyinstitute.org or (561) 334-9135
+- Jessie Smith: jsmith@paleyinstitute.org or (561) 866-6866 - Kaile-Jo Scott: kscott@paleyinstitute.org pain medication.
+As you progress in your post-operative recovery, pain medication should be weaned in a tapering fashion.
+The ONLY over the counter medication that is acceptable to take for pain relief after surgery is Tylenol (unless otherwise instructed).

-If you are an inpatient, after surgery, you will be followed daily by our clinical staff which includes Dr. Feldman, Dr. Huser and other Paley Institute physicians, Tiffany, Alyssa, and Katie or other Paley Institute physician assistants as well as Marcia and Osiris, our nurse practitioners, who work on the floors of the hospital.
+If you are an inpatient, after surgery, you will be followed daily by our clinical staff which includes Dr. Feldman and other Paley Institute physicians, Tiffany, Alyssa, and Lauren or other Paley Institute physician assistants as well as Marcia and Osiris, our nurse practitioners, who work on the floors of the hospital.